alexcouper/captainhook/README.md

 What is it
 ----------

-This package will install a pre-commit hook for git into the git repository that you are in at the time of installation.
+A set of configurable git hooks and checks.

-Upon committing code, the pre-commit hook runs checks against the python files to be committed and rejects the commit if any of the checks fail.
+Upon committing code, the pre-commit hook runs configured checks against the files to be committed and rejects the commit if any of the checks turned on fail.

 Installation